Kyle-Shaw/Draw-It-or-Lose-It/README.md

 **What did you do particularly well in developing this documentation?**<br>

-* I feel that
+*

 **What about the process of working through a design document did you find helpful when developing the code?**<br>

 * I found that the processes of updating the UML diagram was helpful because its a really easy way to get a good view of how peices of the code are connected.
+  When making recommendations for the client I believe that critical thinking helped me ask different types of questions about the problem to further research and expand my knowledge.

 **If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?**<br>

 * I would go back and revise the recommendation section that explains the linux architecture.
+I want to explore more on what other benefits servers can get from the linux architecture other then just being cheaper then windows and mac OS'es.

 **How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?**<br>